a2jensen/StringServer/index.md

   # Part 2

--The bug I will be going through from this lab is from the method reverseInPlace(int[] arr)
+-The bug I will be going through from this lab is from the method reverseInPlace(int[] arr).The given method reverseInPlace takes an array of integers arr as input and modifies the input array by reversing its elements in place.

 -Failure-inducing input:
 ```